h4cc/awesome-elixir/README.md

 * [scrivener_headers](https://github.com/doomspork/scrivener_headers) - Helpers for paginating API responses with Scrivener and HTTP headers.
 * [scrivener_html](https://github.com/mgwidmann/scrivener_html) - Helpers built to work with Scrivener's page struct to easily build HTML output for various CSS frameworks.
 * [sentinel](https://github.com/britton-jb/sentinel) - An authentication framework for Phoenix extending guardian with routing and other basic functionality.
+* [torch](https://github.com/infinitered/torch) - Torch is a rapid admin generator for Phoenix apps.
+It uses generators rather than DSLs to ensure that the code remains maintainable.
 * [trailing_format_plug](https://github.com/mschae/trailing_format_plug) - An Elixir plug to support legacy APIs that use a rails-like trailing format.
 * [webassembly](https://github.com/herenowcoder/webassembly) - Web DSL for Elixir.
 * [weebo](https://github.com/stevenschobert/weebo) - An XML-RPC parser/formatter for Elixir, with full support for datatype mapping.